Bigg Boss 11 First Task Details Revealed; Vikas Gupta Approached For The Show!

 Bigg Boss makers are leaving no stones unturned to make the show interesting.
-The makers are revealing small secrets of the show, to keep up the excitement level among the audiences.
+The makers are revealing small secrets about the show, to keep up the excitement level among the audiences.

 Recently, Bigg Boss 11 makers revealed a few promos that featured Salman Khan and his neighbours.
 The promos gave us a hint of the theme of the show.
 Read on to know more...